 Joint research programme on the macroeconomy, taxation and banking

 The joint research programme between the Department of Finance, the Revenue Commissioners and the ESRI on The Macroeconomy, Taxation and Banking began in January 2015 with the objective of undertaking research on a range of macroeconomic and taxation issues in Ireland.
-The programme was initially launched by the Director of the ESRI and the Secretary-General of the Department of Finance.
+The programme was initially launched by the Director of the ESRI and the Secretary-General of the Department of Finance for a three-year period and has been renewed annually since then.

 Impact of Brexit